nano-labs/requests_debugger/README.md

 ```

 ### Traceback feature
 - Let's say that you have some models, APIs, libs, etc that internally uses 'requests' lib.
-You don't now when, where or why but it does.
+You don't know when, where or why but it does.
 Just import the requests_debugger before anything else and it will traceback the request to you.

 ```python
 >>> import requests_debugger